 ON position - The ignition circuit is complete and the engine can run.
 The key cannot be removed in this position.

-LIGHTS position - The ignition circuit is complete and the taillight is on.
+LIGHTS position - The ignition circuit is complete and the headlights and taillight are on.
 The key cannot be removed in this position.